MicrosoftDocs/quantum-docs/articles/contributing-api-design-principles.md

 author: bradben
-description: API design principles for programming with Q# ms.author: brbenefield ms.date: 05/13/2022 ms.service: azure-quantum ms.subservice: qdk
+description: API design principles for programming with Q# ms.author: brbenefield ms.date: 09/15/2022 ms.service: azure-quantum ms.subservice: qdk
-ms.topic: conceptual
+ms.topic: contributor-guide
 ms.custom: kr2b-contr-experiment
 no-loc: ['Q#', '$$v']
-title: API design principles for Q# programming
+title: API design principles for the Q# language
 uid: microsoft.quantum.contributing-qdk.overview.api-design
 ---

-# API design principles for Q# programming
+# API design principles for the Q# language

 ## Introduction

-As a language and as a platform, Q# empowers users to write, run, understand, and explore quantum applications.
+As a programming language and as a platform, Q# enables users to write, run, understand, and explore quantum applications.
-In order to empower users, when we design Q# libraries, we follow a set of API design principles to guide our designs and to help us make usable libraries for the the quantum development community.
+In order to empower users, Q# libraries follow a set of API design principles that guide our designs and help us make usable libraries for the the quantum development community.
 This article lists these principles, and gives examples to help guide how to apply them when designing Q# APIs.

 > [!TIP]
 > This is a fairly detailed document that's intended to help guide library development and in-depth library contributions.
 > You'll probably find it most useful if you're writing your own libraries in Q#, or if you're contributing larger features to the [Q# libraries repository](https://github.com/microsoft/QuantumLibraries).
 >
-> On the other hand, if you're looking to learn how to contribute to the Quantum Development Kit more generally, we suggest starting with the [contribution guide](xref:microsoft.quantum.contributing-qdk.overview).
+> On the other hand, if you're looking to learn how to contribute to Azure Quantum and the Quantum Development Kit more generally, you can start with the [Contribution guide overview](xref:microsoft.quantum.contributing-qdk.overview).
-> If you're looking for more general information about how we recommend formatting your Q# code, you may be interested in checking out the [style guide](xref:microsoft.quantum.contributing-qdk.overview.style).
+> If you're looking for more general recommendations about formatting your Q# code, see the [Q# style guide](xref:microsoft.quantum.contributing-qdk.overview.style).

 ## General principles